 Moreover, you can also visit the DW website and check their TV programs, German courses, German XXL, Community D, and other helpful resources.

-But since the internet is full of so many sources, why not have the best experience possible – which is: use as many as you resonate with.
+But since the internet is full of resources, why not have the best experience possible – which is: use as many as you resonate with.
 Therefore, if you just keep on using both apps, you can get the best learning results.